What We Do

 Sanctuary

-Chenoa Manor is an all-volunteer, non-profit Animal Sanctuary that serves as a safe home for animals with nowhere left to turn.
-Our sanctuary is home to over 200 farm and exotic animals, including those freed from factory farms, animals used in lab experiments, and various exotic species.
+Chenoa Manor is an all-volunteer, non-profit organization that serves as a safe home for animals with nowhere left to turn.
+Our sanctuary is home to over 200 animals, including those freed from factory farms, animals used in lab experiments, and various exotic species.
 Most of Chenoa Manor’s residents were neglected, abused, or en route to slaughter prior to being given a second chance at the sanctuary.

-All animals accepted at Chenoa Manor become permanent residents of the sanctuary and are not adopted out to individuals.
-They are provided with a lifetime of care, safety, and compassion on Chenoa Manor’s 25-acre farm, with daily needs and veterinary care provided by Dr. Rob Teti, Chenoa Manor’s steward and licensed veterinarian.
+All the animals accepted at Chenoa Manor become permanent residents of the sanctuary and are not adopted by individuals.
+They are provided with a lifetime of care, safety, and compassion on Chenoa Manor’s twenty-five-acre farm.

 Although only 25 acres, Chenoa Manor cherishes its natural life and the energy contained therein – the trees, the grasses of the pastures, the 200 hundred-year-old barn, the waterways, and the animal life.